-The objective in setting your target is that every year your emissions should be lower.
-This will mean that proper reduction strategies have been utilized and that they are working.
+The point of setting a target is that your emissions should be lower than they were the previous year.
+This will mean that proper reduction strategies have been utilised and that they are working.
 Making reasonable and effective decreases to CO2 emissions, adding alternatives every year, and offsetting are all necessary parts of the net zero journey according to the GHGP.

-Here are the 10 steps involved in setting targets to summarize the corporate standard:
+Here are the 10 steps involved in setting targets to summarise the corporate standard:

 If you want to learn more about reporting your carbon emissions, please read our suggestions from our free library:

 • Article: How to Reduce Upstream Emissions With the Gold Standard Framework for Supplier Engagement